Automattic/jetpack/projects/packages/videopress/src/client/block-editor/hooks/use-video-data/Readme.md

 # useVideoHook()

-React custom hook that requests the media endpoint, tweaking its response to be adequately delivered to be consumed by the component.
+React custom hook that requests the media endpoint, tweaking it's response to be adequately delivered to be consumed by the component.

 ```jsx
 function myVideoComponent( { id, guid } ) {